 I don't know why the OKCupid Personality algorithm determines I'm very less artistic.
 It think the answer options to questions OKC asks that are tend towards an artistic personality are at odds with a logical personality.
 This doesn't make sense to me.
 I am currently developing my photography and guitar skills.

-Something perhaps more interesting which is not as immediately observable is that many people think my best friend and I are gay lovers.
+Something perhaps more interesting, but not in the 'first notice' category, is that people speculate my best friend and I are a gay couple.
 I'm not gay, but I think it's nice that we have such a close friendship.
-He is gay though.
+He is gay, though.

 Movies: Three Days of the Condor, Seven Years in Tibet, Office Space, Dr. Strangelove, Pink Panther (with Peter Sellers), Monty Python and the Holy Grail, The Name of the Rose, The Beat My Heart Skipped, Lock, Stock, and Two Smoking Barrels, Diva, Ghost in the Shell, Airplane, Into the Wild (the book is on my TODO list)